 Some are subtle, and you don’t notice it until you pay close attention.
 Others are more overt, and you catch it at first sight.
 Malay and Islamic aesthetics are not quite few and far between in the capital’s building collection, present on several iconic landmarks, and even within the outline of the city’s skyscrapers.

 While mosques and certain heritage structures are more obvious proprietors of such elements, these edifices’ designs have nonetheless drawn from the same well of inspiration, and are all the better for it visually.
-It being the month of Raya, we shine the spotlight on these symbols of KL!
+We shine the spotlight on these symbols of KL!

 One the most recognisable slices of the KL skyline, this 421m communications tower offers breath-taking 360-degree vistas of the